SpoilerRules/KotlinizedMCP/README.md

 ## License

-This project is licensed under the Custom Evanescent License, Version 1.0.
+This project is licensed under the Evanescent License, Version 1.0.
 Please review the [LICENSE](LICENSE) file for more details.

 ---